lokasho/lifesensor-hardware/resources/templates/template_pcb/kicad/checklists/YYYY-MM-DD_checklist_schematics.md

 # check list

 - [ ] this file is a copy of ./YYYY-MM-DD_checklist_schematics.md with YYYY-MM-DD replaced by todays date.
-- [ ] All Subschematic names do not contain blank spaces (both sheet name and subschematic file name)
+- [ ] No subschematic name contains blank spaces (both sheet name and subschematic file name)
+- [ ] the date of all schematic pages info is the the date of the last schematic edit
+- [ ] the command `python ../../../../../resources/scripts/archive_symbols.py COMPONENT_VARIANT_PCBNAME.pro` has been run to move all schematic symbols to the local library
 - [ ] The design revision has been incremented compared to the last release (last: , now: )
-- [ ] the date of all schematic pages info is the the date of the last schematic edit
-- [ ] the command `python ../../../../../resources/scripts/archive_symbols.py COMPONENT_VARIANT_PCBNAME.pro` has been run to move all schematic symbols to the local library folder
 - [ ] The ERC report has been saved to ../manufacture/schematics/COMPONENT_VARIANT_PCBNAME.erc
 - [ ] All remaining error messages in the ERC report are followed by a line starting with "Accepted: ... ", explaining why the error/warning can be ignored.
 - [ ] The schematics have been plotted into ../manufacture/schematics/COMPONENT_VARIANT_PCBNAME.pdf after the last edit.